xiix0/scam/README.md

-Q:	What do they call the alphabet in Arkansas?
+Q:	Do you know what the death rate around here is?
-A:	The impossible dream.
+A:	One per person.